 Best in Mobiles

-Sony Xperia Z: This phone has everything what a high-end mobile phone should have.
-But in addition, It is waterproof and dustproof.
+Sony Xperia Z: This phone has everything that a high-end mobile phone should have.
+But, in addition, It is waterproof and dustproof.
 Though a few other mobiles were launched too, including Huawei Ascend Mate, a 6.1-inch display monster.

 Best in Cameras

 Polaroid iM1836: There were not many cameras at CES (I guess as I didn’t find much more hype other than this camera).
 This is an Android-based camera with detachable lenses.

 Lenovo Horizon: Tablet of its kind.
 This 27-inch table-top tablet cum PC is priced at $999.

 LG Hecto: This is a projector based TV.
 Look, our future TVs are going to be like this.
 No, seriously.
 “This is the future of Televisions.
 The concept is becoming Reality.”

 Samsung Dual-View TV: Two Displays at the same time, Full Screen.
 This year at CES, Korean giants like LG and Samsung outshined others.